YinkaOlusola/employees_absenteeism_dashboard/README.md

 ![page-2](https://github.com/YinkaOlusola/employees_absenteeism_dashboard/assets/52519547/a02f03f9-c420-4fb0-af1b-18db0d4dbd5f)
 <br>
 <br>
-It can be seen that the highest absenteeism was recorded in Spring followed by Winter.
+The highest absenteeism was recorded in Spring followed by Winter.
 This could be a result of activities or constraints associated with these seasons.
 Additionally, when compared across age groups, it can be seen that the highest absenteeism was recorded among employees in their 30s with the highest number of social drinkers being among them.
 And this could be an indication of the influence of their life or lifestyle on their absenteeism.
 The data equally showed that the highest absenteeism was recorded among employees with low levels of education.

 <br>